🏆 Best Mahjong App Overall (2026)

 Rating: 4.8★ (App Store), 4.7★ (Google Play)

-This anime-styled Riichi mahjong app delivers slick design, fast-paced gameplay, and an easy learning curve for newcomers.
+This anime-styled Riichi Mahjong app delivers slick design, fast-paced gameplay, and an easy learning curve for newcomers.
 Don’t let the art style fool you – this is real, competitive mahjong with proper scoring and ranked matches.

-Connor’s Take: “This is the first mahjong app that made me feel like I was learning while playing.
+Connor’s Take: “This is the first Mahjong app that made me feel like I was learning while playing.
 Even when I lost, I understood why.
 And yes, I’ve spent too much money on character outfits.
 No regrets.”

 ✅ Pros: